Exploration of Seattle Kraken's Iceplex Proposal

 Learn more about the 2022 Parks, Recreation and Open Space Plan.

-What is a rezone and why is this being proposed at the former Houghton Park and Ride?
+What is a rezone and why was the former Houghton Park and Ride rezoned?

 The mechanism to change a zoning classification on the Zoning map is called a rezone.
 The zoning classification sets how land may be used.
 The City owns the former Houghton Park & Ride and is proposing to rezone the property from its current zoning designation, Low Density Residential (RS 8.5), to Park.
-The Park zone is used for parks, recreation buildings, and community centers throughout Kirkland.
-Please note that the rezone is being pursued separately from the Kraken Iceplex Proposal.
-The public hearing for the proposed rezone will be held during the Planning Commission meeting on Thursday, March 13 at 6 p.m.
-See the Planning Commission webpage or the Houghton Park & Ride Zoning Code Amendments Briefing(PDF, 2MB) for more information.
+The Park zone is used for parks, recreation facilities, and community centers throughout Kirkland.
+Please note that the rezone of Houghton Park & Ride property was pursued separately from the Kraken Iceplex Proposal.
+The Planning Commission recommended the rezone at a public hearing held during the Planning Commission meeting on Thursday, March 13, 2025, and Council adopted the rezone at their May 20, 2025 meeting.
+See the Planning Commission webpage or the 5/20/25 Rezoning Council Packet(PDF, 1MB) for more information.